HailBytes ASM vs Censys ASM: Which Attack Surface Management Platform Is Right for You?

 Pricing: Per-Asset vs. Per-Instance

 Censys ASM pricing is not publicly listed and requires a sales engagement.
-Industry benchmarks place entry-level Censys ASM at $15,000–$25,000 per year for small organizations, scaling with the number of assets under management.
-The per-asset model means costs grow as your attack surface grows—a direct financial disincentive to comprehensive discovery.
-Large enterprises with thousands of external assets pay correspondingly more.
+The $15,000–$25,000 per year entry band used throughout this article is an estimate, not a vendor-published figure — it is the same benchmark our Censys comparison page carries (~$20,000+ for a small surface), and every percentage below is derived from it, so treat the percentages as approximate too.
+What is not in doubt is the shape: the per-asset model means costs grow as your attack surface grows, a direct financial disincentive to comprehensive discovery, and large enterprises with thousands of external assets pay correspondingly more.

 Scan Depth and Vulnerability Detection